Frequently Asked Questions

 What is a microservice-led tech stack?

-A microservice-led tech stack is an architectural approach where applications are built from independent, specialized services (microservices), each responsible for a specific function.
-This enables teams to use best-of-breed tools for each component, improving flexibility, scalability, and maintainability.
-Instead of a single monolithic backend, the frontend connects to an API layer that interacts with these compartmentalized services, such as payment systems, PIMs, or CMSs.
-Source
+A microservice-led tech stack is an architectural approach where applications are built from independent, best-of-breed services, each responsible for a specific function.
+Instead of a single monolithic backend, the frontend connects to a single API layer that interacts with compartmentalized services such as payment systems, PIM, or CMS.
+This allows teams to select the best tools for each use case and update components independently.
+Note: Microservice architectures require careful design to avoid recreating monolithic dependencies.
+[Source]

 What is Content as a Service (CaaS) and how does Hygraph fit in?

-Content as a Service (CaaS) delivers centrally hosted, potentially globally distributed content on-demand via web services and APIs.
-Hygraph, as a headless CMS, can be used as a CaaS system, enabling greater personalization and omnichannel content delivery for apps, IoT, and websites.
-Source
+Content as a Service (CaaS) delivers centrally hosted content on-demand via APIs, allowing other platforms to consume and render content.
+Hygraph, as a headless CMS, can be used as a CaaS system, supporting personalization and omnichannel content delivery for apps, IoT, and websites.
+Note: CaaS is one aspect of a microservice architecture and may not address all content management needs.
+[Source]

 Are there examples of MVP microservice architectures using Hygraph?